JolietCyborgs4241/cyborg_sensing/README.md

 * **M** - 3-axis Magnetic orientation sensor - M ID subID x y z

 It's important to note that the sensor record is all about the *type* of the sensor and not the technology involved in sensing that, well, sense of the robot.
 We could use an electronic roll sensor just as well as we could strap a freshman into the robot so long as they report "180!
 180!
 180!" when the robot rolls upside down.
-My preference would be for the electronic sensor but we do have a budget to work within and underclassman may be the better economic choice for some sensing scenarios.
+My preference would be for the electronic sensor but we do have a budget to work within and underclassman may be the better economic choice for some specific sensing scenarios.
 More realistically, we could try different ranging technologies or implementations such as sonar or LIDAR and swap a sensor based on one of those technologied for another one without any changes to the code so long as they return the same style record for their data.
 So long as they return the same record type, none of the software needs to be changed or even cares about the sensor swap.

 #### Visual Tracing